armunro/atom-core/README.md

 ```

 ## Launch an Atom Persona
-Atom is farily modular and can be initiated in smaller, more effeceient configurations.
+Atom is fairly modular and can be initiated in smaller, more efficient configurations.
 However, for most people, the `Atom.ps1` script will provide the easiest startup.
 ```PowerShell
 C:\Atom\atom-core\Atom.ps1 -PersonaFile C:\Code\atom-munro\home.yaml
 ```